sdurancflt/MicroTimestampConverter/README.md

 The root cause related to differences for dates before the transition from Julian to Gregorian calendar between java.util and java.time packages implementation.

-### Sorting java.time and java,util discrepancy before sinking with custom SMT
+### Sorting java.time and java.util discrepancy before sinking with custom SMT

 We reproduce the issue arising from a producer using `java.time` representation as `-719162` for `'0001-01-01'` by inserting a date on our database like `'0000-12-30'` (we will suppose it came from a producer/CDC using `java.time` conversion for the date `'0001-01-01'`):